How to Get Rid of Razor Bumps

 - Moisturize the skin after shaving.
 This ensures that the skin barrier is moist and healthy after the micro-trauma that shaving can cause.

 - Play it extra safe with your bikini line.
 It is an extremely sensitive place, after all!
-Instead of typical shaving gel, stick to over-the-counter benzoyl peroxide or salicylic acid, both of which are appropriate for prepping sensitive skin against razor burn.
+Instead of typical shaving gel, stick to over-the-counter benzoyl peroxide or salicylic acid, both of which help your skin slough off dead skin cells.
+This can help prevent clogged and irritated pores.
+Make sure you use products meant for your bikini line, as they will be appropriate for prepping sensitive skin against razor burn.